mak42/sn-filesync/README.md

  * Run your own health report.
 Download all fields of interest and then run your own RegEx queries to look for configuration issues.
 * Quickly and easily take over from a colleague.
 If they are going on holiday then just download the records they worked on recently and not worry about them forgetting to tell you where the important stuff is!
 * Export all description content or story content or ANY attribute from any table in bulk.
 Could identify documentation issues.
- * Export entire records but only the fields of interest.
+ * Export individual fields of interest from a table.
 Eg, description field, script field, last modification date etc.

 ## Pull and Push Commands